aequitas/cinekid-render-server/README.md

     vagrant provision encode-server-1

 This is equivalent of running `make` when logged into one of the virtual machines.

+# Testing
+This project is provided with a test suite to validate code quality and functionality.

+To run quality check and unit tests:

+    make check test

+To verify funtionality after installation run:

+    make integration-test-local

+The following command will test the integrity of this project for development:

+    make check test && vagrant destroy -f && vagrant up && make integration-test

 # Directory structure